brandinicole210/portfolio/README.md

 ![Market_Segmentation](/assets/img/market_segmentation.jpeg)

 ### [Bank Marketing: Predicting Subscriptions to Term Deposits using Logistic Regression and Linear Discriminant Analysis](https://github.com/brandinicole210/marketing-term-deposits)
 In this study, a dataset from a large Portuguese bank was analyzed and used to train Logistic Regression and Linear Discriminant Analysis models to predict future response probabilities to target bank customers.
-The goal was to predict the success of subscribing to a long-term time deposit using attributes that are known before a call is executed.
-The fitted logistic regression model that used binning and feature scaling outperformed all other models, with a 90.64% accuracy rate and the odds ratios were interpreted and can give bank managers valuable insight into the features that tend to increase the odds of subscribing to a term deposit.
+The goal was to predict the success of subscribing to a long-term time deposit using attributes that are known about the customer before a call is executed.
+The fitted logistic regression model that used binning and feature scaling outperformed all other models, with a 90.64% accuracy rate and the odds ratios were interpreted to give bank managers valuable insight into the features that tend to increase the likelihood of subscribing to a term deposit.
 [Click here](https://github.com/brandinicole210/marketing-term-deposits) to learn more.

 ![Term Deposit Features](/assets/img/bank_term_deposits_features.jpg)